Brazil at the 2006 Winter Olympics: Bobsleigh

 On 13 February, the Brazilian Olympic Committee announced that Armando dos Santos' preventive antidoping test, which had been done in Brazil on 4 January, was positive for the forbidden substance nandrolone.
 Santos was ejected from the team, being replaced by former sprinter Claudinei Quirino, the team's substitute athlete.

 On 18 February, the Australian Olympic Committee filed a request with the International Olympic Committee, claiming that the qualification of the Brazilian team to the Olympics was invalid, and thus the Brazilian team should not be allowed to compete.
 The claim of the Australian Committee revolved around the circumstances of the qualification: the Brazilians earned their spot in the Games by winning the 2006 Challenge Cup, in late January, which awarded two spots in the Olympics.

 That event took place two weeks after Armando dos Santos' anti-doping test, which turned out to be positive, had been performed, although the result was only divulged on 13 February.
 In that event, New Zealand came in second, which earned them a spot in the Olympics as well, and the Australian team was third.
 Thus, the Australians claimed that the Brazilian result should have been canceled, given the previous – although then unknown — positive doping result of an athlete of the Brazilian team.
 This would have removed the Brazilian team from the Olympics and awarded Australia the spot, as the second valid result from the qualification event (New Zealand would have moved to first place).
 On 19 February, the IOC ruled in favor of the Brazilians, rejecting the motion from the Australian Olympic Committee.

 Run 1 – In their first run, the Brazilians' sleigh turned over coming out of Curve 14, after an error by pilot Ricardo Raschini, causing the team to finish with an exceedingly slow time.
-After an initial scare, the Brazilians got out of the sleigh and decided to continue in competition.
-No one was hurt and their sleigh was not damaged, but they had to borrow a helmet from the German team, since one of the Brazilians' was badly damaged during the accident.
+After an initial scare, the Brazilians got out of the sleigh and decided to continue in the competition.
+No one was hurt and their sleigh was not damaged, but they had to borrow a helmet from the German team since one of the Brazilians' was badly damaged during the accident.